battery-pulse/pulse-telemetry/README.md

 # Pulse Application Core

-This repository foundational Spark applications for transforming raw incoming data into a set of schemas for analysis.
+This repository implements foundational Spark applications for transforming raw incoming data into a set of schemas for analysis.
 You can extend these schemas by deploying additional Spark applications.

 ## Data Flow Overview